Justino Romea: Biography

-Born in Napo, Loon, Bohol, who later settled in Maribojoc with his wife Jesusa Dalugdug (also from Napo) and family because they were able to acquire a property there.

-Romea taught at the Bohol School of Arts and Trades (BSAT) now CVSCAFT.
+Born in 1924 to Bernardo Vidal Romea, a composer and playwright, and Francisca Posas Relampagos, in Napo, Loon, Bohol, and later settled in Maribojoc with his wife Jesusa Dalugdug (also from Napo) and family when they were able to acquire a property closer to his work as a teacher and Supply Officer at the Bohol School of Arts and Trades (BSAT) — later called CVSCAFT, presently the Bohol Island State University — until his retirement.

-Romea was commissioned to pen the Bohol Provincial Hymn.
-It was first sung publicly by a female choir of the College of Holy Spirit of Tagbilaran City on March 1, 1970, in time for the unfurling of the Bohol Flag during the opening ceremonies of the 1970 East Visayan Athletic Association held in Tagbilaran City.
+Romea was commissioned to compose the Bohol Provincial Hymn.
+It was first performed publicly by an all-female choir of the College of Holy Spirit of Tagbilaran City on March 1, 1970 at the first unfurling of the Bohol Flag during the opening ceremonies of the 1970 East Visayas Athletic Association in Tagbilaran City.

-On September 24, 1970, the Provincial Board passed Resolution No. 215 adopting it as the official song of the province of Bohol.

-As the hymn's original version was in English, the Provincial Board, a few years after, endeavored to have it translated into the vernacular.
-Competition was launched, and the entry of Maxelende Ganade emerged as the best and was adjudged the winner.
-The Boholano version was adopted by the Provincial Board in Resolution No. 151 dated September 13, 1974.
+On September 24, 1970, the Provincial Board passed Resolution No. 215 adopting it as the official hymn of the province of Bohol.
+As the hymn's original version was in English, the Provincial Board, a few years after decided to translate the hymn into Boholano.
+A contest was launched where the entry of Maxelende Ganade was the winner.
+The Boholano version adopted by the Provincial Board in Resolution No. 151 dated September 13, 1974 follows the singing of the Philippine National Anthem at every public occasion and ceremony ever since.